tangentyh/notes-of-tan/javaNotes.md

            // . . .
        }
        ```
-     - Starting with Java SE 7, a string literal, uses `hashCode()` behind scenes
+     - strings -- Starting with Java SE 7, a string literal, uses `hashCode()` behind scenes

-1. labeled `break` and `continue`
-   - for labeled blocks, can only jump out of a block, never into a block
+1. labeled `break` and `continue` -- for labeled blocks, can only jump out of a block, never into a block

-1. `for (variable : collection) statement`
+1. iterator -- `for (variable : collection) statement`
    - `collection` — an array or an object of a class that implements the `Iterable` interface
    - see [Collections](#Collections)